dhisonp/ardent-design/ARDENT_DESIGN.md

 - Don't add decorative elements.
 - Don't use color for decoration—only for meaning.
-- Don't add animations unless they communicate state change.
+- Don't add animations or transitions.
-- Don't use rounded corners beyond the minimal input radius.
+- Don't use rounded corners on any components.
 - Don't add shadows.
 - Don't use gradients.
 - Don't soften language to be "friendly."
 Be clear and direct.